Dr-Isam-ALJAWARNEH/fds-project-geoairmob/README.md

 ### Phase 2: Forecast Scenario (2023–2025)
-- Forecast Data Integration
-We integrated Ericsson mobility forecast data with projected Sentinel-5P satellite rasters for the years 2023–2025.
+- Forecast Data Integration: We integrated Ericsson mobility forecast data with projected Sentinel-5P satellite rasters for the years 2023–2025.
 The data was spatially aligned by joining forecast values to the same geohash zones used in Phase 1, ensuring consistency across the temporal-spatial framework.

--Mapping and Geospatial Join
+- Mapping and Geospatial Join
 - Forecast mobility and pollution data were mapped to the Phase 1 geohash grid.
 - This allowed for a unified view of both observed and predicted trends across urban and rural zones.

--Change Quantification
+- Change Quantification
 We quantified changes in pollution and mobility indicators using:
  - **MAD**: Median Absolute Deviation
  - **MAXD**: Maximum Difference across years
  - **σ (Standard Deviation)**: To assess variability and signal stabilit

-- Visual Analytics
-We employed the following to interpret the results:
+- Visual Analytics: We employed the following to interpret the results:
  - **Time Series Plots**: Show mobility and pollutant trends by geohash
  - **Raster Maps**: Forecasted pollution concentrations
  - **σ-Spread Maps**: Spatial variability indicators
  - **Cluster Overlays**: Future hotspot predictions

--Risk Evaluation
-We evaluated geohash zones for:
+- Risk Evaluation: We evaluated geohash zones for:
  - **Mobility Growth**
  - **Pollution Increase**
  - **Volatility (σ)**
-Zones exhibiting high combined values were flagged as **high-risk areas**, guiding future policy and intervention strategies.
+- Zones exhibiting high combined values were flagged as **high-risk areas**, guiding future policy and intervention strategies.

 ---